 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-Lung anatomy facts
+Human lung anatomy facts

 - The lungs exchange oxygen and carbon dioxide between the air we breathe and the blood.

 - The tracheobronchial tree is the passage way from the mouth to the interior of the lung.

 - Gas exchange occurs in the alveoli deep in the lungs.

 - Breathing air in (inhalation) requires muscular effort.